aws-samples/amazon-dynamodb-labs/content/design-patterns/ex1capacity/Step7.en.md

 When you review the throttle events for the GSI, you will see the source of our throttles!
 Only the GSI has 'Throttled write events', which means it is the source of throttling on the table, and the cause of the throttled Batch write requests.

 ![Throttled writes for the GSI](/static/images/lowgsi-gsi1-throttles.png)
-{{% notice note %}}
-It may take some time for the write throttle events to appear on the GSI throttled write events graph.
-If you don't immediately see metrics, re-run the command above to load data into DynamoDB and let it continue for several minutes so that many throttling events are created.
+::alert[It may take some time for the write throttle events to appear on the GSI throttled write events graph.
+If you don't immediately see metrics, re-run the command above to load data into DynamoDB and let it continue for several minutes so that many throttling events are created.]{type="warning"}
-{{% /notice %}}

 When a DynamoDB global secondary index's write throttles are sufficient enough to create throttled requests, the behavior is called GSI back pressure.
 Throttled requests are `ProvisionedThroughputExceededException` errors in the AWS SDKs, generate `ThrottledRequests` metrics in CloudWatch, and appear as 'throttled write requests' on the base table in the AWS console.
 When GSI back pressure occurs, all writes to the DynamoDB table are rejected until space in the buffer between the DynamoDB base table and GSI opens up.
 Regardless of whether a new row is destined for a GSI, writes for a time will be rejected on the base table until space is available - DynamoDB does not have time to determine if a row to be written will be in the GSI or not.
 This is a troubling situation, but it's an unavoidable constraint from DynamoDB because the service cannot create a buffer of unlimited size between your base table and GSI; there must be a limit to the number of items waiting to be copied from the base table into a GSI.
 In order to be aware of this behavior early, it's important to monitor throttled requests and events on your DynamoDB table and GSI.